Explainable Semantic Communication for Text Tasks: Experiments

-Accuracy is used to measure the performance of these two tasks.
-The experiments are performed by the computer with Ubuntu16.04 + CUDA11.0, and the selected deep learning framework is Pytorch.
-The training parameters are summarized in Table \ref{tab:experiment}.
+{It is noteworthy that we have adopted 8-bit quantization for the TESC network, aligning with the approach recommended in \cite{Xie_lite}.
+This choice enhances the compatibility of the TESC with resource-constraint devices.} {Top-1 accuracy is used to measure the performance.
+Experiments are performed by the computer with Ubuntu16.04 + CUDA11.0, and the selected deep learning framework is Pytorch.} {The settings of TESC network structure of different tasks can be found in Table \ref{tab:experiment} and the training parameters are summarized in Table \ref{tab:network}.}